envms/fluentpdo/readme.md

 ### Composer

 The preferred way to install FluentPDO is via [composer](http://getcomposer.org/).
-Version 2.0 is now released!
-Please start using 2.x in your projects and let us know of any issues you find, they will be resolved quickly.

 Add the following line in your `composer.json` file:

 	"require": {
 		...
-		"envms/fluentpdo": "^2.1.0"
+		"envms/fluentpdo": "^2.2.0"
 	}

 update your dependencies with `composer update`, and you're done!